Pumonary Hypertension

 Contractility measures simplified

-emkaBATH is a type of tissue bath setup, designed for contractile measures in tissues such as aortic, tracheal, iliac, and papillary muscles, and/or microvessels such as veins, small arteries, and lymph vessels.
+emkaBATH is designed for contractile measures in tissues such as aortic, tracheal, iliac, and papillary muscles, and/or microvessels such as veins, small arteries, and lymph vessels.
 The system provides heated, oxygenated, and nutrient-rich perfusate to the tissue with or without drug administration and electrical stimulation.

 Tissue baths are widely used to study the effects of agonists and antagonists on tissue contractility.
 Dose-response curves allow for characterization of a drug’s pharmacological profile and the calculation of EC50 or Emax.